rodcoelho/cache/README.md

 What happens if we include this into our production code?

 1) `c.get(key)` will check to see if the key, `key_10948`, is in the cache.
-If the key is in cache, it will update the 'metadata' and return the value.
-The 'metadata' is the unix time of the query and a counter for number of queries.
+If the key is in cache, it will update the 'metadata' and return the value (The 'metadata' is the unix time of the query and a counter for number of queries.
- Unix time and the counter are being collected so that in the future we can alter the replacement algorithm so that we can remove items from the cache by count and by unix time if more than one item have the same count.
+ Unix time and the counter are being collected so that in the future we can alter the replacement algorithm so that we can remove items from the cache by count and by unix time if more than one item have the same count.)

 2) If the key is NOT in the cache, it will run `self.query_database(key)` and query the database for the value we are looking for.